orbingol/NURBS-Python/DESCRIPTION.rst

 helper functionality, such as surface (``geomdl.CPGen`` module) and uniform knot vector (``geomdl.utilities.generate_knot_vector``) generators.

+The Core Library module of NURBS-Python is self-contained.
+It implements all the necessary maths and linear algebra operations without needing any other external modules.

 Exchange Module
 ---------------

-``geomdl.exchange`` module can export control points and evaluated points of the ``Curve`` and ``Surface`` objects in common formats such as CSV, VTK, OBJ, OFF and STL.
+``geomdl.exchange`` module can export control points and evaluated points of the ``Curve``, ``Surface`` and ``Multi`` objects in common formats such as CSV, VTK, OBJ, OFF and STL.

 Visualization Component
 -----------------------

-``geomdl.visualization`` component contains customizable classes for plotting curves and surfaces directly.
+``geomdl.visualization`` component contains extensible and customizable classes for plotting curves and surfaces on-the-fly.
+The users have options to use Matplotlib and/or Plotly visualization libraries.
+These libraries are not automatically installed during NURBS-Python setup and left for users' discretion.

 Shapes Component
 ----------------